CPUjoker303/netlify2.0/content/posts/11-best-outdoor-light-bulbs-for-cold-weather-november-2020.md

 </table>
 {{</html-code>}}

-Bioluz GU10 LED Bulb is very easy to fit in any kind of fixture you want.
-The bulb will provide you halogen experience as it has a 3000k color temperature, which is perfect for indoor and outdoor use.
-The company Bioluz is providing the best outdoor light bulbs for cold weather.

 {{<pros>}}

-<li>3000 K Halogen Appearance</li>
+<li>3000 K Halogen Appearance.</li>
-<li>Dimmable</li>
+<li>Dimmable.</li>
-<li>Energy Saving</li>
+<li>Energy Saving.</li>
-<li>Best for outdoor use</li>
+<li>Best for outdoor use.</li>
-<li>fully aluminum constructed design</li>
+<li>fully aluminum constructed design.</li>
-<li>soft led lights</li>
+<li>soft led lights.</li>
 <li></li>
 {{</pros>}}
 {{<cons>}}
-<li>Low Lumen flux</li>
+<li>Low Lumen flux.</li>
 {{</cons>}}{{<button>}}https://www.amazon.com/gp/product/B00XNZ33ZS/ref=as_li_tl?ie=UTF8&tag=technikaya-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B00XNZ33ZS&linkId=32ef49cdd307c8daa7da26b6ed865994{{</button>}}

 ### Govee Dusk to Dawn Light Bulb

 ![Govee Dusk to Dawn Light Bulb](/uploads/govee-dusk-to-dawn-light-bulb.jpg "Govee Dusk to Dawn Light Bulb")

 Next is Govee Dusk to Dawn Light Bulb review.
 The Govee dusk is a 2700k color temperature light bulb that can easily save your 90 percent of energy.
 The dusk to dawn bulbs are specially made for outdoor usage, and you can use these bulbs for lamps, security light, etc. The bright led bulb comes with an excellent sensor for auto ON/OFF LEDs with a smart light sensor.

 When dark night appears, the smart light sensor will automatically detect and turn on the led bulb light, and in the morning light, the led bulb smart sensor will automatically off the light.
 In Gove dusk, the tremendous photonic sensor builds in it, which provides accent lighting.

 The quick installation led bulb comes with a standard E26 socket and can just you have to screw it in the holder.
 The dawn is less than 35 lux, the bulb will automatically off and will automatically turn ON at night when it is less than 15 lux.

+The 9 watts taking Govee Dusk Light Bulb is perfect for you and will save your energy.
+The total lumen counts of the Govee bulb are only 800 Lumen, and the warm white light color seems pretty.
+The Dusk to Dawn is the best long life outdoor light bulbs for cold weather.

 #### Specifications